Complexity and the Art of Public Policy Chapter 1 Summary

 The complication frame is an important add-on to the arsenal of policy making.
 Although it doesn't necessarily have unambiguous or immediate consequences for policy making (people will still have to fight over whether taxes on inheritance should be lower or higher), it provides a vital way to understand some of the most important challenges of a circuitous guild that can carry public policy to new heights of resilience and creativity.

-The authors state that their theory is circuitous more than they explain what information technology is.
+...moreThe authors state that their theory is circuitous more than they explain what information technology is.
 The authors, instead

-The authors land that their theory is complex more than they explain what it is.
+I read this for a reading group in my fellowship program and I have to say, as someone who enjoys philosophy, poli sci, and public policy, I found this volume to exist painful to read.
+Setting aside the fact that the authors only repackaged a theory that has been around for onetime (see James Buchanan's article) except adding math to information technology to brand information technology "complex"; the book was simply poorly conceived.The authors land that their theory is complex more than they explain what it is.
 The authors, instead of addressing criticisms to their theory, address the opposition solely through strawman arguments challenge out of date and fringe beliefs for "market-fundamentalists" and 'those who support the traditional system'.
 They often claim that something is "bottom-up" or order driven while calling for a top-downwards government solution; theories and claims are rarely cited and their are multiple misspellings.
 While I read the volume I was simply baffled that this fabricated information technology to press and counted every bit an academic work.

 I don't mean to dismiss the ideas that the authors presented off-hand, I would be interested to engage with their ideas, however, the mode that they were presented is absolutely baffling -- Mayhap if they accept the fourth dimension to mankind out and explain their ideas in a clear and concise mode I tin can have the take a chance to engage with them.

-Reinforced with many readings about complexity frameworks in social sciences I couldn't help but think of the numerous implications that this kind of thinking might entail.
+...moreReinforced with many readings about complexity frameworks in social sciences I couldn't help but think of the numerous implications that this kind of thinking might entail.

 Revising some serious metapolicy debates and reaching to legal frameworks...